metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 ## Saints @ Titans

 Titans still commit hard to their play-action heavy offense, even without their bellcow in Derrick Henry.
 It doesn't matter, as defenses still bite against the fake rush and Tannehill is still doing a fantastic job connecting with his skill players.
 I honestly wonder if Tannehill can be considered elite.

 The Saints and Sean Payton finding ways to get Michael Thomas matched up in single coverage....well done.

 A zone blitz using the man cornerback covering Michael Thomas was an ill-advised move.

 Excellent improvisational play from Ryan Tannehill to create a touchdown from a busted screen play.

 ***

+## Packers @ Vikings

+Cousins not doing well enough in a big moment here.
+It's worth noting that the Vikings aren't running as much play action here, forcing Cousins to play dropback football here.

+Danielle Hunter is easily the Vikings best defensive lineman.
+And on the other side, we have Za'Darius Smith as the Packers best down lineman.

+Aaron Rodgers seems to only really connect with DaVonte Adams and Allen Lazard, at least so far.

+***